phpmyadmin/phpmyadmin/doc/import_export.rst

 -----------------------

-This is just preconfigured version of CSV export which can be imported into most english versions of Microsoft Excel.
+This is just preconfigured version of CSV export which can be imported into most English versions of Microsoft Excel.
 Some localised versions (like "Danish") are expecting ";" instead of "," as field separator.

 Microsoft Word 2000